-If you have a computer on which you must use your ARM tools while away from your company network, you are advised to obtain a node-locked license that is locked to the MAC address of a removable network card.
+If you use your ARM tools on a computer when away from your company network, you are advised to obtain a node-locked license that is locked to the MAC address of a removable network card.
 You can transfer the card between users if a different computer is used remotely at some other time.